 If students are interested in doing homework, that will only help, but not all students have time to or want to do homework, in which case we can work with that as well.

 I have most of the well-known Hindi textbooks and we can choose materials according to your priorities.
 I prefer Rupert Snell’s and Simon Weightman’s Teach Yourself Hindi, but should you want to use another book, I am familiar with the other major texts.
 For Urdu, I recommend Teach Yourself Urdu by David Matthews and Kasim Dalvi.
 I have a number of anthologies for intermediate and advanced students, or we can choose another text that interests you.
-But much of the work we do is not from any text book, as I believe it’s useful to focus on communication-based study that makes use of materials of personal interest to students.
+But much of the work we do is not focused on a text book; I believe it’s more productive to focus on communication-based study using authentic materials of personal interest to students.
 Please see the Resources page for links on other texts.

 I often teach at my house, which is in Huron Village, Cambridge, and near the Alewife T Stop as well as the Mt.
 Auburn Street and Brattle Street bus lines.
 There is plentiful street parking if you prefer to drive.
 If it’s easier to meet elsewhere, I can sometimes meet at other Cambridge locations (coffee shops and bookstores).